How to Update Your Android Tablet System

 Every so often, a new version of the Android tablet’s operating system becomes available.
 It’s an Android update because Android is the name of the operating system, not because the Android tablet thinks that it’s some type of robot.

 When an automatic update occurs, you see an alert or a message indicating that a system upgrade is available.
+A good way to do this is to choose Restart & Install and — as long as the tablet has a good charge or is plugged in — proceed with the upgrade.

 Non-Android system updates might also be issued.
 For example, the tablet’s manufacturer may send out an update to the Android tablet’s guts.
 This type of update is often called a firmware update.
 As with Android updates, you should accept all firmware updates.